-2017 was again a strong year for ICT professionals who up-skilled in sought-after technologies and methodologies.
+2018 was again a strong year for ICT professionals who up-skilled in sought-after technologies and methodologies.
 Ireland's ICT sector continues to experience rapid change covering many niche areas.
-Many start-ups and younger companies continue to expand their information and communication technology teams.
+Many startups and younger companies continue to expand their information and communication technology teams.
 Ireland is the 2nd largest exporter of computer and ICT services in the world.
-Both foreign owned multinationals as well as home-grown start-ups continue to set up ICT shared services and competence centres in Ireland thereby requiring the addition of a second European language as well as ICT expertise.
-EU estimates suggest Europe could face an 800,000 person ICT skills shortage by 2020.
+Both foreign-owned multinationals as well as home-grown start-ups continue to set up ICT shared services and competence centres in Ireland thereby requiring the addition of a second European language as well as ICT expertise.
+The 2018 Expert Group for Future Skills Needs predicts a shortfall in ICT skills of up to 146,000 people by 2022.
 Currently, the compound rate of growth in high level ICT skills in Ireland is 5% per annum.
-In 2017, greater than 90% of IT professionals had a third level degree.